Theme

 Voicebox is a local-first voice synthesis studio for voice cloning, speech generation, effects, editing, and voice-powered app workflows.

 The official repository presents Voicebox as a desktop-style voice studio that brings together multiple TTS engines, voice processing tools, and a local API.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is